 Outdoor Work at Dunhurst fully embraces the spirit and ideals of the school’s founder, John Haden Badley.
 The Tenets laid down in 1893 still continue to this day nurturing in children an appreciation and understanding of the outdoor environment and all that can be achieved here.

-The principal of “learning and growing” by doing was and still remains central to Badley’s vision of using Head, Hand and Heart to develop the whole child in mind, body and spirit.
+The principle of “learning and growing” by doing was and still remains central to Badley’s vision of using Head, Hand and Heart to develop the whole child in mind, body and spirit.

 The aim of Dunhurst outdoor work is to introduce every child to the widest possible range of outdoor activity and experience.
 Through both practical and theoretical exploration, the child will “grow” in developing their knowledge, confidence and appreciation of the natural world undertaking a broad spectrum of physical, creative and rewarding tasks.